whentotrade/Noggle.TikaOnDotNet/Readme.md

 var webPageContents = textExtractor.Extract(new Uri("https://google.com"));
 ```

-Take a look at [our tests](https://github.com/KevM/tikaondotnet/tree/master/src/TikaOnDotNet.Tests) for more usage examples.

 ## How To Contribute

 Have an idea to make this project better?
 Great!
-Start out by taking a look at our [Contributing Guide](https://github.com/KevM/tikaondotnet/blob/master/Contributing.md).
+Start out by taking a look at our [Contributing Guide](https://github.com/whentotade/noggle.tikaondotnet/blob/master/Contributing.md).

 ## Having A Problem?